TBD54566975/incubation-wallet-rendering/CONTRIBUTING.md

 ## Continuous Integration

-TODO: This will be improved added later
+TODO @andorsk: This will be improved added later

 ## Contribution